Video Content Marketing: Strategy and Examples

 At PlayPlay, we create a highlights video every quarter to show our community what projects we’ve been working on and to put a spotlight on employee achievements.

-Follow these 7 rules to create marketing videos that get your message across and make a real impact on your audience – every single time.
+Follow these 7 steps to create marketing videos that get your message across and make a real impact on your audience - every single time.

-With a strategy in place, you’ll have clearly defined objectives – and a strong idea of the messages you need to get across in each video.
+Every video you create should deliver one key message based on the specific goal you identified.
+By defining your goals, you’ll have a strong idea of the messages you need to get across in each video.

-In the age of Instagram and TIkTok, anyone with a smartphone can create viral video content.
+In the age of Instagram and TikTok, anyone with a smartphone can create viral content!

-While it’s easier than ever to create videos, it’s worth investing in some basic equipment to make sure the end result is brand-worthy.
-Here are the must-haves on the list:
+While it’s easier than ever to create videos, it’s still worth investing in some basic equipment to make sure the end result is brand-worthy.
+Here are some must-haves:

-• Camera: As mentioned, most smartphones are good enough to get started with.
-As your video skills and needs progress, consider investing in a DSLR camera for features that make filming easier, like auto-focus or a sharper resolution.
+• Camera: Consider investing in a DSLR camera for features that make filming easier, like auto-focus or a sharper resolution.

 • Tripod: No matter how steady your hand is, your audience will definitely notice if you’re not using a tripod.
-This crucial piece of kit makes your filming smooth and stable, ensuring a professional-quality output.
+Tripods make your filming smooth and stable, ensuring a professional-quality output.

-• Lapel microphone: There’s nothing more irritating than watching a video with patchy sound!
-Your audience will tune out immediately if the audio isn’t up to scratch, so using a microphone is important.
-Lapel microphones are usually very affordable, easy to use, and perfect for recording interviews.
+• Lapel microphone: Your audience will tune out immediately if your audio has a patchy sound !
+Lapel microphones are usually very affordable, easy-to-use, and perfect for recording interviews.

 3. Write a rough script